Getting into Libraries

 First of all, you probably can’t just write to or visit every library in creation.
-While writing is something of a number game, it won’t do you much good to just launch your book at every single library out there.
+While writing is something of a numbers game, it won’t do you much good to just launch your book at all the libraries out there.
 You need to have a plan.

 The best and easiest plan is to go with a library where you have some sort of a connection.
 Did you grow up in Cleveland, go to college in Dallas, and are now settled in St. Louis?
 Then try your local library from when you were growing up.
 Don’t try every single Ohio or even Cleveland library.
 The same is true of Dallas, plus you may want to try your alma mater.
 For St. Louis, do yourself a favor and get a library card before you even start.
 They want to know you, at least a little bit.
 So go and let them at least know that much about you.

 With the Book

 Take your book with you, in a purse or tote bag or backpack.
 Ask to speak to whoever is in charge of acquisitions.
 Go to them, book in hand, and explain how you are related to the library.
 E. g.
 “I grew up down the street, on Parkland Road.” or “I just got a card three months ago.”

 Now explain what you’re doing.
 “I’m a first-time author.
 This is my book.
 It’s about ____.”